distributeaid/toolbox/README.md

 1. With the containers running, go to http://localhost:8088 in your browser.
 1. Log in with username `admin` and password `admin` (unless you overrode the defaults).
 1. Create new servers for our dev and test dbs.
-See the contents of the `bin/dev-server` script for the connection information (including the hostnames).
+See the contents of the `docker-compose.yml` file for the connection information (including the hostnames).

 **Setup Up Our Site**